veltzer/demos-linux/user_space/signals/README.txt

 allowing you to handle timers without resorting to multi threading (SIGALRM)

-allowing you to respons to events that you do not control (SIGTERM, SIGCHLD,
+allowing you to respons to events that you do not control (SIGTERM, SIGCHLD, SIGCONT)